Updated September 17, 2018

 As opposed to PAYE, under this plan there is no cap on monthly payment amounts and a borrower could end up making payments that are greater than what would be required under a standard repayment plan.
 And REPAYE also has no requirement that a borrower’s income be relatively low compared to their student loan debt, which means more borrowers are eligible to enter the program.
 All loans from the Direct Loan program are eligible except Parent PLUS loans and consolidated loans used to pay back Parent PLUS loans.

-When to (and When Not to) Convert to an Income-Driven Repayment Plan
+When to (& When Not to) Switch to an Income-Driven Repayment Plan

 The main reason borrowers seek out IDR is to lower their monthly payments.
 Especially for those students who have recently graduated, and may be starting careers with lower salaries than they hope to one day be making, monthly payments under a standard plan can be entirely unfeasible.
 However, some borrowers get on an IDR plan without fully understanding what effect lowering and extending their monthly payments has on the amount of money they eventually must repay.